kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

     }
     ```

-    1. `apiKey` scheme `apiKeyAuth`: value sent by the generated `ApiKeyHttpClientInterceptor` in the header/query/cookie declared by the scheme
+    1. `apiKey` scheme `apiKeyAuth`: value sent in the header, query parameter or cookie declared by the scheme
-    2. `basic` scheme `basicAuth`: credentials wrapped by the generated `BasicAuthHttpClientInterceptor`
+    2. `basic` scheme `basicAuth`: credentials wrapped by the generated `BasicAuthHttpClientTokenProvider`

 === ":simple-yaml: `YAML`"